 Yes, we actually look to place at least two (2) native speakers on each team so we encourage applicants to apply for projects in their home country..

 Can I choose the individual project I want to work on?

 No, but when you apply, you should mention the type of project you think you would be best suited for and to highlight functional skills or industry experience you are hoping to gain through the project.

 When will I know what project I'm assigned to?

-In late November, you will get a letter from the GBP Program Office letting you know if you've been selected for a project and where.
+In early November, you will get a letter from the GBP Program Office letting you know if you've been selected for a project and where.